-A powerful, solemn guardian breed, the Caucasian Shepherd can be fearless, self-confident, and fierce when they detect a threat, but with proper training, they can also become a devoted, loyal, and affectionate family pet.
+A powerful, solemn guardian breed, the Caucasian shepherd can be fearless, self-confident, and fierce when they detect a threat.
+With proper training, they can also become a devoted, loyal, and affectionate family pet.

 Characteristics of the Caucasian Shepherd

 In existence since ancient times, the Caucasian shepherd has been used for centuries to protect properties from trespassers and guard livestock from predators such as wolves and coyotes.
 There's great variety in Caucasian dogs depending on their home region; throughout history, this breed was introduced into the bloodlines of many of today’s world breeds.

 The Caucasian dog is considered to be a close relative of the sheepdogs of the Balkans and mastiffs of Asia.
 These massive, bear-like dogs are particularly similar in appearance and nature to the Tibetan mastiff, as they're both working dog breeds with a long history protecting stock and flocks.

 The first mention of a large molosser dog, which was used by the army of Armenian Tsar Tigran the II, dates from the first century BC.
 However, selection work with the breed started in the 1920s to develop personality traits, such as physical strength, fearlessness, sharp hearing and sight, endurance, and self-confidence.
 They also were able to develop the breed's dense, waterproof coat.
 Selective breeding has allowed people to own Caucasian shepherd dogs in all kinds of climates, including those with more extreme temperatures.

 For nearly a century, there have been two breed types and standards of the Caucasian shepherd:

 - Mountain: A long-coated dog with a heavier body mass